 Sport, whether at a grassroots or international level, does not happen in a vacuum.
 It is embedded in both local and global social, economic and environmental realities.
 Needless to say, the sector is not discrete from one of the most pressing challenges of recent times – climate change.
 Sport has a vital role to play in tackling climate change.
 It has an unrivalled capacity to both be an advocate and lead by example.

 From grass pitches for football and cricket, snow and ice for winter games, to water for sailing or surfing, sport is fundamentally linked to the environment.
 Correspondingly, the sector also greatly impacts the environment due to its sheer volume and reach.
-Considering the global sports industry is estimated to be worth around $600 billion, and is responsible for approximately 50 to 60 billion tonnes of CO2e, it’s worth examining what’s behind the staggering footprint of the industry.
+Considering the global sports industry is estimated to be worth around $600 billion, and is responsible for approximately 350 million tonnes of CO2e, it’s worth examining what’s behind the staggering footprint of the industry.

 The carbon footprint of global sporting events